denehyg/reveal.js-menu/plugin/menu/README.md

 		// Use 'true' or format string (same as reveal.js slide numbers)
 		numbers: false,

+		// Specifies which slide elements will be used for generating
+		// the slide titles in the menu.
+The default selects the first
+		// heading element found in the slide, but you can specify any
+		// valid css selector and the text from the first matching
+		// element will be used.
+		// Note: that a section data-menu-title attribute or an element
+		// with a menu-title class will take precedence over this option
+		titleSelector: 'h1, h2, h3, h4, h5, h6',

 		// Hide slides from the menu that do not have a title.
 		// Set to 'true' to only list slides with titles.
 		hideMissingTitles: false,